 If the infection does not clear up within a week or if it appears to be getting worse, you should see a doctor.
 You may need prescription medication to clear the infection.

-Dealing With Early Stage Fingernail Fungus From Acrylic Nails
+Dealing With Early Stage Green Nails Syndrome From Acrylic Nails

 If you have developed a green fungus under your acrylic nail, don’t panic!
 Early stage fingernail fungus is relatively easy to treat and can be effectively dealt with using a few simple home remedies.

 To start, try soaking your affected finger in warm water for 20 minutes each day.
 This will help to soften the nail and make it easier to remove the acrylics.
 Once the nails have been removed, use a cotton swab dipped in vinegar or tea tree oil to lightly scrub the area under the nail.
 Be sure to dry the area thoroughly afterwards.